River Runners’ Response to COVID19

 - Multi-day trip meals will follow the same guidelines with staff preparing, cooking and plating dinners and breakfasts for guests.
 There will be no self-serving options.

 - All rafting equipment will be cleaned and disinfected after every trip.
-This includes life jackets, wetsuits, helmets, splash jackets, paddles and boats.
+This includes life jackets, wetsuits, helmets, splash jackets and river boots.

 Cleaning and Sanitizing